-Section 1-75(c)(1)(K)(iii)(1) specifies that "the Agency shall select projects on a first-come, firstserve basis, however the Agency may suggest additional methods to prioritize projects that are submitted at the same time."
-The Agency considers "submitted at the same time" to be projects submitted on the same day, rather than the exact second that a project application is submitted at program opening.
-This is intended to prevent an unfair advantage to entities that have a faster internet connection while maintaining the spirit of the law.
+Section 1-75(c)(1)(K)(iii)(1) specifies that "the Agency shall select projects on a first-come, first-serve basis, however the Agency may suggest additional methods to prioritize projects that are submitted at the same time." -The Agency considers "submitted at the same time" to be projects submitted on the same day, rather than the exact second that a project application is submitted at Programprogram opening. - This is intended to prevent an unfair advantage to entities that have a faster internet connection while maintaining the spirit of the law.

-The Agency expects that it is likely that first-day Traditional Community Solar project application volumes will continue to exceed block capacity, as historically observed.
-A methodology for distinguishing between those projects must be employed, and the Agency has developed a scoring methodology to prioritize selection of projects within this category through qualitative attributes in the event that the capacity for the category is exceeded as expected.
+The Agency expects that it is likely that first-day Traditional Community Solar project application volumes will continue to exceed block capacity, as historically observed. -A methodology for distinguishing between those projects must be employed, and the Agency has developed a scoring methodology to prioritize selection of projects within this category through qualitative attributes in the event that the capacity for the category is exceeded as expected.
+The Agency proposes some modifications to methodology approved by the Commission in the 2022 Plan, as outlined below.
+These adjustments to the scoring criteria were developed in order to address changes in law and in response to stakeholder feedback regarding the scoring mechanisms.
 The Program Administrator will first seek to review all submitted applications for any deficiencies prior to scoring.